 Clients in need of transportation to a medical provider may obtain benefits for this purpose.
 Medicaid recipients are not eligible when the medical service is billed to and paid by Medicaid.
-The Worker must evaluate the possibility of eligibility for TRIP tickets prior to authorizing payment.
-See Section 19.10.

-c.
-Determining the Amount of Payment
+- c.
+Determining the Amount of Payment - (1) Transients

-(1) Transients

 The amount of payment depends upon the type of transportation to be used and the one-way distance.
 However, the maximum payment can not exceed \$50 per AG member, regardless of the type of transportation used or the one-way distance.